Archdiocese of Seattle

 The Archdiocese of Seattle (Archidiœcesis Seattlensis) is an archdiocese of the Catholic Church in western Washington State in the United States.
 The diocese was known as the Diocese of Nesqually from 1850 to 1907.
-The mother church of the archdiocese is St. James Cathedral in Seattle.
+The mother church is St. James Cathedral in Seattle.
 Its archbishop is Paul D. Etienne.
-The archdiocese succeeded to the Diocese of Nesqually headquartered in Vancouver, Washington, established in 1850 as a suffragan diocese of the Archdiocese of Oregon City.
 The diocese was elevated to metropolitan archdiocesan status in 1951.

 Ecclesiastical province

 The Archdiocese of Seattle encompasses 144 parishes west of the Cascade Range.
 It is the metropolitan archdiocese of two suffragan dioceses: